 Get your will written for free

-During the month of October members of the public aged-55 and over are able to get a will written or updated free of charge.
+During the month of March over-55s are being given the opportunity to have their wills written or updated free of charge.

 Everything you own: all your assets (property, cars, investments, savings, insurance payouts, artwork, furniture etc) minus any liabilities (debts, current bills, payments still owed on assets like cars and houses, credit card balances and other outstanding loans).
 When you’re alive this is called your wealth; when you’re dead, it becomes your estate.